ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 The above code recursively consumes the list supplied as second argument by applying `f` to its first element and appending the result (with `(:)`) to the output array.
 The first declaration is used if the supplied list is empty, which also holds at the base case of the recursion.

+# A brief digression on lists

+Lists ("streams") are better thought of in recursive terms: a list can either be the empty list, or a concatenation of an element to a preexisting list (including the empty one).
+The two following signatures represent exactly this, and in the third line we see the corresponding (tedious) way to declare a list:

+{% highlight haskell%}
+> :t []
+[] :: [a]

+> :t (:)
+(:) :: a -> [a] -> [a]

+> 3 : 2 : []
+[3,2]
+{% endhighlight %}

+It seems like `[]` and `(:)` are intimately connected: both are necessary to build a non-trivial list.
+Having a "neutral element" and an (associative) "appending" operation is the characteristic of a certain algebraic idea called a _Monoid_, but discussing the details would distract us at this point.
+For now, it suffices to say that `[]` and `(:)` are the _constructor_ (methods) of the empty and nontrivial list respectively, and as such, we can "pattern match" on them to decide which branch of a declaration applies to the given inputs.

+The notation `(x:xs)` in the calling signature is one such example of "pattern matching on the constructor of the input data". `x` and `xs`, interpreted as an element of type `a` and list containing elements of the same type, `[a]`, respectively, will be used in the body of the function as usual.

 > A _fold_ operation is to obtain a "summary" value from a set of values.

 The right-associative fold (`foldr`) is defined recursively as: